timsun28/DataSciencePort/README.md

 79 sentences that we classified as not interesting were predicted as interesting 371 sentences that we classified as not interesting were predicted as not interesting

+#### Update import function for new CSV format
+##### Description:
+The function we created previously got outdated, because we received a new data format from our project owner.
+They were able to export the data into csv files.
+This new format would be easier to use for us and would have more information.
+In this task we needed to create a new function that would read the csv file.
+We also needed to analyse the data to see if we would also need a new cleaner function or if we could use the one we already had.

+##### Process:
+I first started this task with the analyses of the given csv files.